Behind the smoke and mirrors: demystifying misdirection

 She wins.

 Except she doesn’t.
-She turns over the card, and discovers to everyone’s surprise (a bit of a shock, which helps everyone forget the dirty moment), it’s not hers.
+She turns over the card and discovers, to everyone’s surprise (a bit of a shock, which helps everyone forget the dirty moment), that it’s not hers.

 Her card is now under the drink.

-You still need a method of misdirection, but just a small dollop.
-The instant after she puts her card in the deck, hand the cards to her and say, “Cut the cards into two equal piles.”
-All her attention on cutting the deck causes inattentional blindness your left hand.
+You still need a method of misdirection, but it’s a small dollop. the instant after she puts her card in the deck, hand the cards to her and say, “cut the cards into two equal piles.” all her attention on cutting the deck causes inattentional blindness in your left hand.

 That’s all you need.